 The Supper day finally arrived and at 8am sharp we were on the water, in a boat full to the brim with kitchen items, flowers, and every single thing we needed to make the dream a reality.
 We moved throughout the day making flower arrangements, setting the table, lighting candles and putting the finishing touches before guests arrival.

 After check-in on the mainland, our guests were on their way to a one-of-a-kind experience!
-Fort Scammel—built in the early 1800’s, shortly after the Revolutionary War—was the perfect location for our very first Supper in the series.
+Fort Scammel (now Fortland)—built in the 1800’s, shortly before the Civil War—was the perfect location for our very first Supper in the series.
 As soon as the boat docked on the island and everyone started the beautiful walk uphill to the fort, we saw glimmering faces full of wonder and we knew we were off to a magical evening.

 After an exquisite welcome cocktail featuring Roca Patrón Silver, crafted by the uber talented mixologist Jaren Rivas, guests entered the candlelit fort, where Chefs Andrew and Mike served their signature lobster rolls along with a raw bar and tinned seafood to get the feast started.
 Once guests explored the fort in between bites of deliciousness and sips of handcrafted tequila, everyone headed out to the dining table set atop the hill, featuring dazzling views of Casco Bay, with a lighthouse and the mainland in the background.